Learning Coupled Subspaces for Multi-Condition Spike Data: Inference

+For the remaining variational distributions, careful derivations reveal that the marginal posteriors $\{ q^*(\bs{X}_{:, d,t})\}$ are sufficient for their updates.
+Therefore, it is not necessary to compute its full posterior covariance.

+Using this state-space formulation, we significantly reduce the computation complexity from $O((CT)^3)$ to only be linear w.r.t. time steps $T$ and only cubic w.r.t. the number of conditions $C$ and the state dimension: $O(T (\hat{d}C)^3)$.
+While similar state-space formulations have been applied to spatio-temporal problems \citep{hamelijnck2021spatio, zhu2023markovian}, their use with non-conjugate count likelihood here is, to our knowledge, particularly novel.
+This is important as the previous methods handled non-conjugate likelihood via projection to a conjugate family \citep{hamelijnck2021spatio}, or Gaussian site approximation \cite{zhu2023markovian}.
+In contrast, we use augmentation to sidestep non-conjugacy, without approximating the likelihood.
+Due to limited space, we defer the complete details of the derivations and update rules for all variables to \ref{sec:appendix:variational-updates}.

-\textbf{M-step } After cycling though the model variables in $\bs{\Theta}$ in the E-step, we optimize our model hyperparameters such as the GP parameters in the maximization(M-step) using Adam optimizer module from the PyTorch library \citep{paszke2019pytorch}.
+\textbf{M-step } After cycling through the model variables in $\bs{\Theta}$ in the E-step, we optimize our model hyperparameters, such as the GP parameters, using the Adam optimizer module from the PyTorch library \citep{paszke2019pytorch}.
+In addition, we optimize the dispersion parameters, $\{ \bs{r}_n \}$, with respect to the ELBO objective.